Matthew Bourne’s Swan Lake Storms the City Center Stage

 December 11, 2019

-Following a sold-out season in London, Matthew Bourne’s legendary Swan Lake returns to New York for a special two-week engagement January 30 through February 9, 2020.
+Following a sold-out season in London, Matthew Bourne’s legendary Swan Lake returns to New York for a special two-week engagement from January 30 through February 9, 2020.
 The 1995 original earned more than thirty international accolades including three Tony Awards and an Olivier Award.
 Now, along with award-winning designers Lez Brotherston and Paule Constable, Bourne has re-imagined this beloved New Adventures classic in a not-to-be-missed new production for the 21st century.
 He recently discussed reviving this ground-breaking work and its lasting impact on artists and audiences.

 You first staged Swan Lake in 1995 and it went on to become the longest-running ballet on the West End and Broadway.
 How do you feel about the prospect of bringing it back for the upcoming tour?